MFA Financial Inc. (MFA) and the Battle of Fundamentals vs. Technicals

 MFA’s Market Performance

-MFA stocks went up by 2.50% for the week, with a monthly drop of -2.17% and a quarterly performance of -5.25%, while its annual performance rate touched 20.91%.
-The volatility ratio for the week stands at 2.22% while the volatility levels for the past 30 days are set at 1.85% for MFA Financial Inc..
-The simple moving average for the period of the last 20 days is 0.12% for MFA stocks with a simple moving average of 1.13% for the last 200 days.
+MFA stocks went down by -3.16% for the week, with a monthly drop of -4.88% and a quarterly performance of -10.63%, while its annual performance rate touched 15.95%.
+The volatility ratio for the week stands at 2.39% while the volatility levels for the past 30 days are set at 2.04% for MFA Financial Inc..
+The simple moving average for the period of the last 20 days is -4.42% for MFA stocks with a simple moving average of -4.01% for the last 200 days.

-During the last 5 trading sessions, MFA rose by +2.50%, which changed the moving average for the period of 200-days by +14.47% in comparison to the 20-day moving average, which settled at $4.50.
-In addition, MFA Financial Inc. saw 15.94% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MFA fell by -3.16%, which changed the moving average for the period of 200-days by +6.72% in comparison to the 20-day moving average, which settled at $4.47.
+In addition, MFA Financial Inc. saw 10.28% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for MFA